joelouthan/Theologicus/src/confession-1689/1689-02-2-the-sufficiency-of-God.md

 But true, historical, orthodox, right, and proper Christian theology is this:

 >The Son of God became man so that men might become sons of God. [^packer-deathofdeath]

-[^packer-deathofdeath]: J.I.
-Packer.
-Essay, Introduction to John Owen's The Death of Death in the Death of Christ.

 God is clearly not like us in so many ways.
 Because by the grace of God for all of mankind, we can do some of the things he does: love, and create, and give.
 But only because of the Lord Jesus Christ, the Son of God who is God, it is his people alone who are saved to Him and can truly worship and obey him.